Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 | 10   | Applications III:   -- more specifics                                                       |[Link to Notebook](https://github.com/Edinburgh-Chemistry-Teaching/DDC/blob/main/Unit_010/Unit_10.ipynb)|
 *Table 1: Summary of course material*

 The content is roughly grouped into three main parts. `Unit_01` to `Unit_04` introduce concepts around algorithmic thinking and Python syntax, including variables, loops, functions, libraries, documentation, how to get help, and how to read-in files.
 This was largely adapted from [Plotting and Programming in Python](http://swcarpentry.github.io/python-novice-gapminder/). `Unit_05` to `Unit_07` introduce concepts from SciPy [@virtanen2020scipy], NumPy [@harris2020array], Matplotlib [@hunter2007matplotlib] and Pandas [@team2022pandasdev] to carry out basic statistical analysis and plotting of chemistry-related data.
 Our strategy here was to incorporate as many other aspects of the chemistry curriculum while teaching Python.
 For example, students will have already seen a lot of mathematical concepts around fitting data and comparing distributions, but now are presented with a dataset relevant to their degree.
 The domain specific twist aims to boost motivation in students to engage with these mathematical concepts.
-Therefore, `Unit_08` to `Unit_10` covers specific application examples in chemistry from different areas of chemistry.
-Some of the applications directly tie into their lab experiments (e.g. UV-Vis spectroscopy and NMR data).
-During each 3-hour workshop with around 100 learners, we had 10 teaching assistants available for help and we offered, 1-hour long Q&A sessions every other week for additional help.
+Therefore, `Unit_08` to `Unit_10` coveenrs specific application examples from different areas of chemistry, and some of the applications directly tie into the student's lab experiments (e.g. UV-Vis spectroscopy and NMR data).
+To ensure sufficient support to the students, at each 3-hour long workshop attended by around 100 learners, ten teaching assistants were available.
+Furthermore, 1-hour long Q&A sessions with the teaching assistants were organised every other week.

 # Assessment and feedback

-The course was formally assessed at Edinburgh using NBGrader [@jupyter2019nbgrader], however we also made use of informal feedback within the sessions with built-in quizzes into the Notebooks using (Mentimeter)[https://www.mentimeter.com].
-We polled students to test, understanding of material, critical thinking, background knowledge, and to gather feedback to improve the material further.
-This generally lead to good engagement from students.
+The course was formally assessed at the University of Edinburgh, using NBGrader environment [@jupyter2019nbgrader].
+However, we also made use of informal feedback within the sessions with built-in quizzes into the Jupyter Notebooks using (Mentimeter)[https://www.mentimeter.com].
+We polled students to test their understanding of the material, to promote critical thinking and check, rather than assume, their background knowledge.
+We also used Mentimeter to gather feedback after each session, which helped us to improve the material further.
+Generally, the usage of embedded quizzes helped with engagement from students.
 Figure 1 shows an example of a Mentimeter quiz.
 ![image](figures/Mentimeter.png)
 *Figure 1: Example of how a Mentimeter poll can be directly embedded into a Jupyter notebook.*

 # Conclusion

-We presented a modular course on Python for Chemistry students targeted at complete novices and hope it is of value to other teaching Python to Chemistry students.
-Running the material through Colab removes all installation requirement, making the course more easily accessible to novices; let them be students in guided university settings, or other chemistry enthusiasts.
+We present a modular course to teach Python for Chemistry undergraduate students, targeted at complete novices.
+We hope it is of value to other Chemistry students and educators.
+Running the material through Google Colab removes all installation requirement, making the course more easily accessible to novices - from students in guided university settings to other chemistry enthusiasts.

 # Author's Contribution
 Authors are listed in alphabetical order, specific contributions by each author are found in the following: James Cumby (JC), Valentina Erastova (VE), Claire Hobday (CH), and Antonia Mey (ASJSM) have been teaching this course at the University of Edinburgh since 2021/22 and contributed roughly equally to the material creation and teaching.
 See below for more details.
 Rafal Szabla (RS) taught one unit and created content for it in 2020/21, when the course was run as a Physical chemistry lab replacement in a shortened form.
+Matteo T Degiacomi (MTD) has shared his original materials, developed in 2018 for the Durham University Chemistry research students.
 **JC:** Is the course organiser for the module taught at the University of Edinburgh and created the material for `Unit_01` and `Unit_09`, contributed to `Unit_05`, gave feedback on everyones material, and helped edit the manuscript.
+**MTD** Contributed material to `Unit_05` and `Unit_06`, and helped edit the manuscript.
 **VE:** Created material for `Unit_05` and `Unit_08`, contributed to `Unit_06`, and helped edit the manuscript.
 **JG:** Contributed material to `Unit_09`, and helped edit the manuscript.
 **CH:** Created material for `Unit_03` and `Unit_04`, and helped edit the manuscript.
 **ASJSM:** Created material for `Unit_02`, `Unit_06`, `Unit_07`, and `Unit_10`, provided feedback and small contributions to most other units, and wrote the manuscript.
-**HP:** Contributed material to `Unit_05`, Unit_08, and helped edit the manuscript.
+**HP:** Contributed material to `Unit_05`, `Unit_08`, and helped edit the manuscript.
 **RS:** Created the material for molecular geometries forming part of `Unit_06`, and gave feedback on the manuscript.

 # Acknowledgements

-We would like to acknowledge Matteo Degiacomi, Software Carpentries, and all the PhD student demonstrators who helped with teaching the material, giving feedback and creating some of the assignments.
+We would like to acknowledge Software Carpentries and all the PhD student demonstrators **Do you want to name them by first name?** who helped with teaching the material, giving feedback and creating some of the assignments.

 # References